Touch (Pia Mia song)

-"Touch" is a song recorded by American singer Pia Mia.
-It was released as the second single from her upcoming debut studio album on October 30, 2015, by Interscope Records.
-It was written by Pia Mia, co-written and produced by Stargate.
-The song has peaked to number 47 on both the Australian Singles Chart and the UK Singles Chart.
+"Touch" is a song by Guamanian singer Pia Mia.
+It was released on October 30, 2015, by Wolfpack and Interscope Records.
+It was written by Mia, and co-written and produced by Stargate.
+The song peaked at number 47 on both the Australian Singles Chart and the UK Singles Chart.

 Music video

 A music video to accompany the release of "Touch" was first released onto YouTube on November 5, 2015, at a total length of three minutes and thirty-seven seconds.
 O'Shea Jackson Jr. makes a cameo appearance as Pia's love interest.